 "I'll go see Moody again tomorrow afternoon," Kingsley said.
 "Maybe I can convince him to go home and get some rest."

 "Good luck," Arthur mumbled around a bite of stew.
 "I tried that already, he wouldn't listen."

 Kingsley let out an irritated sigh and stood up.
-"I tried it too.
+"I tried it, too.
 If I have to Stun him, I will.
 He's got the staying power of an ogre, but even he can't go three days straight without sleep.
 Remus, I'll stop by for your report before I go over."
-He nodded his farewell and strode out of the kitchen.
+He nodded a farewell and strode out of the kitchen.

 Lupin contemplated the last mouthful of whiskey in his glass.